Shandong University of Science and Technology

-The Shandong University of Science and Technology (SDUST; 山东科技大学) is a public university in Shandong province, China.
+The Shandong University of Science and Technology (SDUST; 山东科技大学) is a provincial public university in Qingdao, Shandong, China.
+It is affiliated with the Province of Shandong and funded by the provincial government.
 It was established in 1951.
 The university offers courses in science and technology.

 Campus

-The university's main campus has been in Qingdao since 2003.
+The university's main campus is in Qingdao since 2003.
 It has regional campuses in Tai'an and Jinan.
 The total area of the university is 243.16 hectares with a floor space of 1.35 million square meters.
 More than 44,600 students were enrolled in 2010.